gabrielmcg/Docker-docs/ops/README.md

 </li>

-<li class="li">Change the network type to VMXNET3, and attach the Windows
+<li class="li">Change the network type to VMXNET3, and attach the Windows Server
 2016 ISO image from a datastore ensuring you connect the CD/DVD drive on boot.
 </li>